Huntington, New York: Economy

 Sbarro's headquarters were located in Melville in the Town of Huntington until 2015.

 Around 2002, Swiss International Air Lines's North American headquarters moved from Melville to Uniondale, Town of Hempstead.
 The facility, the former Swissair North American headquarter site, was completed in 1995.
 Swissair intended to own, instead of lease, its headquarters site.
 It enlisted architect Richard Meier to design the Melville facility.

 In 1997, Aer Lingus announced that it was moving its North American headquarters from Manhattan to Melville; James Lyndon, a spokesperson for the airline, said that the company moved to Long Island in an effort to reduce costs, as leasing costs are lower on Long Island than in Manhattan.
 The move would transfer 75 employees, including administrative personnel, marketing personnel, sales personnel, and telephone reservation agents.
 The airline planned to move on June 15, 1997.
 The airline had also considered sites in Boston and in Westchester, New York.

 Top employers

-According to Huntington's 2016 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Huntington's 2025 Adopted Budget, the top employers in the town are:

+Government

+Town Government

+The town government consists of a town council with four members, all of whom are elected at large.
+The town supervisor is elected by the entire town.
+Other elected positions are the Town Clerk, Highway Superintendent, and Receiver of Taxes.
+A referendum to move to a ward district system on December 22, 2009, failed 81% to 18%.

+Until 2017, Huntington was generally controlled by the Democratic Party, having the same Democratic town supervisor, Frank Petrone, for 20 years prior to 2017.
+The town board followed suit during these years, generally being controlled by the Democratic Party.
+In 2017, the Republican Party took control of the town supervisor position with the election of Chad Lupinacci.
+The Republicans have held this position since.
+In the 2021 general election, the people of Huntington elected Edmund Smyth to the supervisor position.
+Two Republicans were also elected to the town board: Dr. Dave Bennardo and Salvatore Ferro.
+In the 2023 general election, Brooke Lupinacci and Theresa Mari were elected, creating a 5–0 super majority for the Republican Party on the town board.
+The town clerk position is held by Andrew Raia, and the highway superintendent is Andre Sorentino, both Republicans.
+The lone Democrat in the Huntington town government is Jillian Guthman.

+The town supervisor is Edmund J.M.
+Smyth.

+County Legislators

+Huntington has four representatives in the Suffolk County Legislature: